Flag indicating the English language is selected

 About

 I'm a second-year Ph.D.
-Candidate at the University of Michigan Ann Arbor, where I'm a member of the Strategic Reasoning Group in the AI Lab at Michigan.
+Candidate in Computer Science and Engineering (CSE) Division within the Electrical Engineering and Computer Science (EECS) Department at the University of Michigan.
+There, I'm a member of the Strategic Reasoning Group in the AI Lab.
 I am extremely fortunate to be advised by Prof. Michael Wellman.
 I hold dual US and EU citizenship.

-I completed my undergraduate studies at Lafayette College where I studied Mathematical Economics and Data Science (2021) and received my M.S. in Computer Science from Tufts University (2024).
+I completed my undergraduate studies at Lafayette College where I studied Math-Economics and Statistics-Data Science (2021) and received my M.S. in Computer Science from Tufts University (2024).
 During my master's, I balanced full-time industry work with academic research.

 During Spring and Summer 2024, I worked as a research fellow for the Air Force Research Lab (AFRL), collaborating with the AI & Autonomous Decision Making Group and the Control Science Center on differential game theory, pursuit-evasion games, GNNs, and graph theory, hosted by Dr. Scott Nivison.